uhm-coe/authorizer/readme.txt

 12. Authorizer Option overridden by a Network Admin Option.

 == Changelog ==

+= 2.3.11 =
+* Fix for issue with LDAP logins created in the last update.
+Props @ebraux for the [report](https://wordpress.org/support/topic/ldap-external-stopped-working-since-updating-to-2410)!

 = 2.3.10 =
 * Handle multiple email addresses registered to a single CAS login (if any are blocked, the user is blocked; otherwise if any are approved, the user is approved).